sebnitu/BaseWeb/docs/docs/blocks/tabs.md

     <strong>Tabs Content:</strong> Are the grouped sections of content that the tabs switch between.
   </li>
   <li>
-    <strong>Tabs Wrapper:</strong> An optional element that allows for easier grouping and targetting of tab navigation and content.
+    <strong>Tabs Wrapper:</strong> An optional element that allows for easier grouping and targeting of tab navigation and content.
 It can also help in styling tab blocks that look connected visually.
   </li>
 </ul>